The CFA Basketball Throw . . . It takes more than just a good arm!

 Test yourself periodically to record your progress on each CFA event, including the basketball throw.
 If you are not making gains in your throwing accuracy and distance, then you will need to reset your basketball-throw practice routine.
 Your progress may be slow, but keep up your robust practice routine, and I guarantee you will be successful in this event and the other CFA assessments.

 I am often asked by my students why the kneeling basketball throw is included in the CFA.
 I've heard that it measures your body core strength.
 Also, that it measures "athletic potential."
 I'm really not sure.
 But I recognize that it will often signify which academy candidate 'prepared' and which one 'did not' prepare for the CFA.
-Ironically, the CFA, including the basketball throw, was the same six events for me back in 1977, when I took the Candidate Fitness Assessment at Robins Air Force Base, Georgia.
-In short, over all this time, it must be an important fitness indicator for the US service academies!
+Ironically, the CFA, including the basketball throw, consisted of the same six events back in 1977, when I took the Candidate Fitness Assessment at Robins Air Force Base, Georgia.
+In short, over all this time, it must be an important fitness indicator for the US service academies.
+And, when it comes to the kneeling basketball throw, it takes more than a good arm to make a successful throw!

 [If you are a high school junior (or sophomore or freshman), let's talk.
 I help students prepare for the admissions process for the US Service Academies (i.e., the US Air Force Academy, the US Naval Academy, the US Military Academy, the US Coast Guard Academy and the US Merchant Marine Academy).
 Last year all three of my high school seniors were awarded military scholarships and Academy appointments.
 This year my seven seniors all have nominations and are applying for ROTC scholarships too.
 You can do the same! - Academician.us]